Alternative versions of Captain America: David Colton

 Following the conclusion of the eleventh volume of Captain America in February 2025, a new Captain America run written by Chip Zdarsky was launched on July 2, 2025.
-Zdarsky's run introduces David Colton, billed by Zdarsky as a U.S. sponsored Captain America created in a post-9/11 world.
+Zdarsky's run introduces David Colton, who was billed by Zdarsky as a U.S. sponsored Captain America created in a post-9/11 world.
+In the 2026 storyline Avengers: Armageddon, Colton is empowered by an Origin Box and becomes Miracleman.

 Alternative continuities

-Age of Apocalypse

-In the Age of Apocalypse reality, an unknown Captain America was bonded to a symbiote and was put in the ranks of the Black Legion, mutated/engineered psychotic and merciless killers.

 Age of Ultron

 In the Age of Ultron story wherein Ultron takes over the world, Captain America is one of the few surviving heroes.
 He is a shattered hero whose spirit is gone and shield is broken.
 He and the remaining heroes are tasked with coming up with a plan to stop Ultron, which takes them to the Savage Land.
-Captain America travels to the future with Iron Man, Nick Fury, Red Hulk, Storm and Quicksilver in an attempt to stop Ultron with the use of Doctor Doom's time platform, but are ambushed by Ultron drones and Captain America is decapitated.
+Captain America travels to the future with Iron Man, Nick Fury, Red Hulk, Storm and Quicksilver in an attempt to stop Ultron with the use of Doctor Doom's time platform, but is ambushed by Ultron drones and killed.

 Age of X

-In the Age of X reality, Rogers was the leader of the Avengers, here a strike team intended to hunt down mutants.
+In the Age of X reality, Steve Rogers is the leader of the Avengers, here a strike team intended to hunt down mutants.
 Although he initially believed in his mission to contain the danger that mutants could pose to the world, an encounter with a mutant 'nursery' protecting young children forced Rogers to recognize that he was on the wrong side, he and his team subsequently sacrificing themselves to stop the psychotic Hulk from launching a bioweapon at the mutant stronghold.
-Rogers' memories were 'stored' by Legacy, a mutant who was able to convey his plan of using various mutants to generate force fields around the facility to cut it off from the outside world.
+Rogers' memories are 'stored' by Legacy, a mutant who was able to convey his plan of using various mutants to generate force fields around the facility to cut it off from the outside world.

 Amalgam Comics

 In the Amalgam Comics universe, Captain America is combined with DC's Superman to create Super-Soldier.
-In this reality, Clark Kent is given a Super-Soldier serum created from DNA harvested from the body of a dead baby Kal-El.
+In this reality, Clark Kent is given a Super-Soldier serum created from DNA harvested from Kal-El's corpse.
 The serum gives him the powers of the main universe Superman.
 Frozen in ice after a battle with Ultra-Metallo at the end of World War II, Super-Soldier is revived decades later and continues his fight for justice.